 About the course

-The one-year, full-time, taught course in radiation biology leading to an MSc awarded by the University of Oxford.
-The MSc in Radiation Biology comprises a five-month core theoretical course covering the emerging areas of fundamental biology for oncology and its treatment by radiotherapy and a six-month high-quality basic laboratory research project.
+This one-year, full-time, taught course leads to an MSc in Radiation Biology awarded by the University of Oxford.
+It comprises a five-month core theoretical course covering the emerging areas of fundamental radiation biology for oncology and its treatment by radiotherapy and a six-month high-quality laboratory research project.